-With much of the production down to Kwes Darko, slowthai’s go-to guy, the record’s got that distinctly gleaming, ethereal sound that’s somehow hard, metallic and softly futuristic all at once.
-But, again, Ty’s channelling UK sounds across the board: the punk energy on the Mura Masa-produced “Doorman” hits as hard as when it was released as a single last year; the soft, poppy guitars on “Toaster” have a beat that wouldn’t sound out of place on Original Pirate Material; then there’s JD.
+With much of the production handled by Kwes Darko, slowthai’s go-to guy and live hypeman, the record’s got that distinctly gleaming, ethereal sound that is somehow hard and metallic but softly futuristic all at once.
+But, again, he’s channelling UK sounds across the board: the punk energy on the Mura Masa-produced “Doorman” hits as hard as when it was released as a single last year; the soft, poppy guitars on “Toaster” have a beat that wouldn’t sound out of place on Original Pirate Material; then there’s JD.
 Reid’s skittering, dance-y beat on “Inglorious” featuring Skepta.
 Skep is a welcome addition to proceedings, amping slowthai up so they’re both shooting to kill—the same is true of Jaykae’s hefty feature on “Grow Up”, but as much as anything, the guests just highlight how impressively engaging slowthai’s voice is when standing alone.

-This is an album that goes hard, goes introspective, and sometimes even goes laugh out loud funny. slowthai’s importance as an artist is not merely in his being political or woke, but in his ability to present his Britain to the listener: for better or worse, for big tunes or Brexit bleakness, Nothing Great About Britain paints an impressively nuanced picture of slowthai’s home and, in turn, of slowthai himself.
-Ty Frampton announces himself as king and Prime Minister throughout the album, and after such a strong debut, slowthai has cemented himself as the people’s champ.
+This is an album that goes hard, goes introspective, and sometimes even goes laugh out loud funny. slowthai’s importance as an artist is not merely in his being political or woke, but in his ability to present his Britain to the listener: for better or worse, for big tunes or Brexit bleakness, Nothing Great About Britain paints an impressively nuanced picture of slowthai’s home and, in turn, of the man himself.
+Frampton announces himself as king and Prime Minister throughout the album, and, after such a strong debut, he cements himself as the people’s champ.